-71 The objectives of the discipline (resulting from the grid of the specific competences acquired) 7.1 The presentation of basic knowledge on techniques for estimating dynamic models general based on experimental measurements; objective of the usefulness of the models identified in solving the problems of control the subject systems; acquire the skills necessary for process experimentation and developing the skills for processing sets of input-output measurements in order to develop models to be used in the design stage of algorithms for processes control; learning the model validation methods.
+7. The objectives of the discipline (resulting from the grid of the specific competences acquired) 7.1 The presentation of basic knowledge on techniques for estimating dynamic models general based on experimental measurements; objective of the usefulness of the models identified in solving the problems of control the subject systems; acquire the skills necessary for process experimentation and developing the skills for processing sets of input-output measurements in order to develop models to be used in the design stage of algorithms for processes control; learning the model validation methods.
 7.2 Specific objectives

-8.1 Course Teaching No. of hours/ o.i course methods Observations Introduction to system identification.
+8.1 Course Teaching methods No. of hours/ Observations Introduction to system identification.
 1.1.
 Concepts and definitions.
 1.2.
 Identifying the problem of identification.
 1.3.
 Identification methods.
 1.4.
 Identification procedure.
 1.5.
 The principle of model adjustment.
 Free exposure, with the presentation of the course with video projector, on the board or online 4 Signals.
 Signal classes.
 Sampled signals.
 Deterministic and stochastic signals.
 The Laplace Transform.
 The Z-transform.
 The Discrete Fourier Transform.
 The Fast Fourier Transform.
 Free exposure, with the presentation of the course with video projector, on the board or online 4 3.
 Collection and processing of primary data3.1.
 Data collection.3.2.
 Data filtering.
 2 4.
-Model classes.4.1.
+Model classes.
+4.1.
 Classification criteria for linear systems models.
-Free exposure, with the 8

 4.2.
 Non-parametric models.
 4.3.
 Parametric models.
 4.4.
 Structures of polynomial models of discrete stochastic systems.
+Free exposure, with the presentation of the course with video projector, on the board or 8

 4.5.
-Regression description of polynomial model structures.
-4.6.
+Regression description of polynomial model structures. online 4.6.
 Structure of models of the error equation.
 ARX models.
-ARMAX models. presentation of the course with video projector, on the board or online 5.
-Modeling and predicting time series.5.1.
+ARMAX models.
+5. Modeling and predicting time series.
+5.1.
 Using Box-Jenkins methodology in time series modeling.
 Free exposure, 4 5.2.
 Choosing the structure and validating the model. with the 6.
-Fundamentals of estimation theory. presentation of the course with 6.1.
-Hypotheses and definitions. video projector, 4 6.2.
-Properties of the estimators. on the board or 7 6.3.
+Fundamentals of estimation theory. presentation of 6.1.
+Hypotheses and definitions. the course with video projector, 4 6.2.
+Properties of the estimators. on the board or 4 6.3.
 Estimate using the method of least squares. online 7.
 Synthesis of models used for systems identification.
 2

 - 1. C.R.
-Costea, Identificarea experimental a sistemelor noti e de curs, în format electronic. - 2.
+Costea, Identificarea experimentală a sistemelor notițe de curs, în format electronic. - 2.
 A. Bara, Identificarea sistemelor, Ed.
 U.T.Pres, Cluj Napoca, 193 pg, ISBN 973-9471-91-9, 2001. - 3.
 M. Berger, An introduction to probability and stochastic processes, Springer-Verlag New York, 1993. - 4.
-M. Dordescu, Contribu ii la controlul automat al proceselor hidrodinamice, Ed.
+M. Dordescu, Contribuții la controlul automat al proceselor hidrodinamice, Ed.
 Matrix Rom, Bucure ti, ISBN 978-973-775-589-2, 186 pg, 2010. - 5.
 D. Isoc, Analiza, modelarea si identificarea sistemelor, Ed.
 Mediamira, Cluj-Napoca, 2001. - 6.
 L. Ljung, System identification Theory for the user; Prentice-Hall, Inc., 1995. - 7.
 S. erban, Sisteme dinamice liniare.
-Aplica ii numerice, Ed.
+Aplicații numerice, Ed.
 Printech, Bucure ti, 2001. - 8.
-D. tef noiu, J. Culi , P. Stoica, Fundamentele model rii si identific rii sistemelor, Ed.
+D. tef noiu, J. Culi , P. Stoica, Fundamentele modelării si identificării sistemelor, Ed.
 Printech, Bucure ti, 2005. - 9.
-M. Vân toru, Conducerea automat a proceselor industriale, Vol. 1, Ed.
+M. Vân toru, Conducerea automată a proceselor industriale, Vol. 1, Ed.
 Universitaria Craiova, 2001.